cnnrznn/CommentSystem/README.md

 Although it is not supported here, comments could also be deleted.
 On Reddit, this manifests by preserving the tree structure but editing a comments text to `[deleted]`.

+The comments have a couple of rules for being displayed.
+If a comment has a certain threshold of votes, it and all of its parents should be displayed.
+Otherwise, the user must manually 'un-fold' the comment.
+Also, sibling comments should be sorted by votes.